shaunakv1/twilight-tmTheme-better-json-highlight/README.md

 # Twilight.tmTheme  - With Better JSON Highlight
-This is the original, twilight theme that ships with sublime, with added rules for better JSON syntax highlighting
+This is the original, twilight theme that ships with sublime, with added rules for better JSON syntax highlighting.
+It used level basesd hilighting, to make it easier to read deep JSON files.

 This is a modified version of https://github.com/MattDMo/Neon-color-scheme